Xesenix/webpack-scaffold/readme.md

 ### Example template referenced assets loading

-For asset referenced in `index.html` we need to put all referenced assets into `package.apps.[appName]s.app.assets` param.
+For asset referenced in `index.html` we need to put all referenced assets into `package.apps.[appName].app.assets` param.

 So for example if you have: